-You gained skill and got faster, and now you clean 2 rooms per hour.
+You gained skills and got faster and can increase productivity, and now you clean 2 rooms per hour.
 You asked for a fair pay rise and you’ve got it.

 NEGOTIATION IS THE KEY

-As a suggestion, before you make your move asking for a pay rise based on your skill improvements, gather the data that supports your improvements.
+As a suggestion, before you make your move ask for a pay rise based on your skill improvements, and gather the data that supports your improvements.

 If you could do X and now you do 2 times X, let your boss know that.
-If there was activities that you didn't perform but now you do perform, make sure your boss know that too.
+If there were activities that you didn't perform but now you do perform, make sure your boss knows that too.

 THE GOAL IS TO BE FAIR

-Your boss may argue that he accounted for improvements and even invested on your training from the start (This may be a fair statement or not).
-When negotiating, your outcome is to do the right thing by you and for the company.
-Be ready do make a point and be ready do understand the company's side.
+Your boss may argue that he accounted for improvements and even invested in your training from the start (This may be a fair statement or not).
+When negotiating, your outcome is to do the right thing for you and the company.
+Be ready to make a point and be ready to understand the company's side.

 IF IT FAILS, NEGOTIATE MORE

-Let's consider that your the tide didn't turn in your favour this time.
+Let's consider that the tide didn't turn in your favor this time.

 THE "FIRE TRAP"